|Season (10 June 2022 - 30 Aug 2022)|

 Highlights include Bryggen, the Bergen Fortress, the narrow alleys, wooden houses, historic churches, local eateries, stunning views & fun stories.
 You’ll taste the product that made Bergen such an important commercial city and you’ll get many ideas for where you can go once the walk is over.

 With this walking tour, you'll get a feel not just for Bergen's history and culture, but also the 'real Bergen'.
-I want to show you the places I’ve discovered since I moved here, and the places with the most interesting stories.
+We want to show you the places we’ve discovered while living here, and the places with the most interesting stories.

 See you in Bergen!